wdoyle42/hoddatasci/assignments/02-assignment.md

 5. Use these conditional means as a prediction: for every county, use the conditional mean to provide a ‘’best guess’’ as to that county’s level of the outcome.
-6. Calculate a summary measure or two of the error in your predictions.
+6. Calculate a summary measure of the error in your predictions.
 7. Repeat the above process using the tool of conditional means, try to find 3-4 variables that predict the outcome with better (closer to
     0) summary measures of error.
 Report the summary measures of error and the variables (as text in your `.Rmd` file).

-Submit your assignment as `assignment2_<yourlastname>.Rmd`, where `<yourlastname>` is your last name.
+Submit your assignment as `02-assignment_<yourlastname>.Rmd`, where `<yourlastname>` is your last name.
 (By the way, any time you see this:
 `<sometext>`, that indicates that you need to substitute something in, so if I were to submit the above assignment, it would be as:
-`assignment2_doyle.Rmd`)
+`02-assignment_doyle.Rmd`)

 I expect that the `.Rmd` file you submit will run cleanly, and that there shouldn’t be any errors.
 Use LOTS of comments to tell me what you